Two locations near the shore of Lake Michigan:

 March 2017 Peter Bane reported, "We have successfully sprouted at least half a dozen Torreya trees in our unheated hoophouse, where they went through a minimum temperature of 8F this winter and seem not to have suffered at all.
 We'll be looking to plant them out later in the year, after weather is a little more settled."
 June 2018 Peter reported that all their outplanted seedlings had thrived through their first winter.

-Two views of the single torreya on the property, 7 years old.
+Two views of the single torreya on the property, 7 years old in July 2022.

 Return to HOME PAGE